 In the field of genetics and personalized genomics, we're amidst an astounding wave of progress, driven by remarkable progress in DNA sequencing technology and the rise of advanced computational tools for deciphering genomic data.
-In a recent interview with Dr Pratibha Singh, Co-Founder and Head of Discovery and Innovations at Aanavik Biosciences, we delved into the groundbreaking potential of these new advancements and their profound implications for healthcare.
+In a recent interview, Dr Pratibha Singh, Co-Founder and Head of Discovery and Innovations at Aanavik Biosciences, discussed with Muhammad Younis the groundbreaking potential of these new advancements and their profound implications for healthcare.

 #LBS: How has the field of genetics and personalized genomics evolved over the past decade, and what significant advancements or breakthroughs have you found particularly noteworthy?